OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A03.md

 > CHALLENGE: Notice the logout button doesn't do anything in Teams!
 If you wish, hide the logout button just as you hid the navigation bar.
 The code is in client/identity/userPanel.js.
 ---

-### Exercise 5: Examine the Application Code

-TO BE PROVIDED

-This exercise will point out highlights in the application code to show how to log into Azure AD, call the Microsoft Graph, and query the Northwind database.
-A Visual Studio Code tour will be provided to accompany this exercise.
-No code changes are made, so it's OK to skip it.

 ### Known issues

 For the latest issues, or to file a bug report, see the [github issues list](https://github.com/OfficeDev/TeamsAppCamp1/issues) for this repository.